 Table 3 outlines the educational attainment of the respondents.
 The data indicate that 20% of respondents completed the FSLC, 25% achieved qualifications such as WASSCE/GCE/NECO, 35% hold OND/HND/BSc degrees, 15% have attained MSC/PGD/PHD levels, and 5% fall into the "Others" category.
 This distribution reveals that the most common level of education among the respondents is the OND/HND/BSc category, while a smaller proportion has pursued postgraduate studies or falls into other educational categories.
 This range of educational attainment provides valuable insights into how varying levels of education may influence perceptions and attitudes toward street hawking.

-Table 4: Marital Status
+Table 4.
+Marital Status